DAPSJK FavouriteMid PriceReview

 Not changed between models have operating system, buttons/potentiometer, and Samsung touchscreen.

 In summary, although I have not auditioned the AP80 Pro, I do not expect any (significant) sonic differences between the two.
-In fact, there should not be any major difference between any model using these SoCs, as the engineer cannot manipulate the software (in contrast to a dedicated DAC chip).
+In fact, there should not be any major difference between any model using these all-in-one chips, as the engineer cannot manipulate the software (in contrast to a dedicated DAC chip).
 In other words, the sound is entirely made by ESS and not by Hidizs or whoever put their name on the dap.

 The Hidizs AP 80 Pro and Pro-X have identical performance specs in terms of output power, frequency response, THD, dynamic range, and S/N ratio for both single-ended and balanced circuits (without MQA involved).